wireapp/wire-server-deploy/charts/sftd/README.md

   --set tls.issuerRef.name=letsencrypt-staging
 ```

+the `host` option will be used to set up an `Ingress` object.

+The domain in `host` must point to the public IP you have deployed to handle
+incoming traffic to your cluster.
+This is environment-specific.

 You can switch between `cert-manager` and own-provided certificates at any
 time.
 Helm will delete the `sftd` secret automatically and then cert-manager
 will create it instead.